thomas-roos/scriba/README.md

 - 🎙️ **Audio Recording** - High-quality microphone recording with smart MP3 compression
 - 📝 **Local Transcription** - Whisper.cpp engine via whisper-rs with progress indicators
-- 📊 **Interactive Dashboard** - Browse, search, and manage recordings with live statistics
+- 📊 **Interactive Dashboard** - Browse, search, and manage recordings with model display
 - 🔍 **Full-Text Search** - Find recordings by searching transcript content
 - ▶️ **Audio Playback** - Play recordings directly from the dashboard
-- 📋 **Transcript Management** - Copy, view, and transcribe recordings with one keystroke
+- 📋 **Transcript Management** - Copy, view, re-transcribe, and manage recordings
+- 🏷️ **Model Tracking** - See which transcription model was used for each recording
+- 🔄 **Re-transcription** - Easily re-transcribe with different models from transcript view
+- 📁 **External Audio Import** - Import and transcribe external audio files

 ## 🚀 Quick Start